CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

    :alt: Multiple language support in Tuner
    :width: 650

 The implementation of the Swerve API has been moved to C++ to improve portability and performance.
 These changes result in a substantial performance improvement, as the odometry thread no longer pauses during Java garbage collection when using native Phoenix ``SwerveRequest`` calls.
-Custom swerve request calls are still available; however, their usage may not benefit from the performance improvements due to GC overhead.
+Custom swerve request calls are still available and can be composed with native requests (see ``FieldCentricFacingAngle``); however, their usage may not fully benefit from the performance improvements due to GC overhead.

 .. note:: The previous Java swerve implementation is still available with the prefix ``Legacy`` added to it.